Due to COVID-19, the 2020 cohort is now a hybrid online program. (Visit "About the Program" for details")

-Florida Institute of Technology office of International Student & Scholar Services has determined the appropriate documentation for this program is the “J” visa: Non-Degree student.
+If you are coming to the U.S. specifically for this program and then returning to your home country after the program’s completion, Florida Institute of Technology’s Office of International Student & Scholar Services Office has determined the appropriate visa for this program is the “J” visa: Non-Degree student.

 Once you receive the DS-2019, you will need to:

 The DS-2019 document permits arrival/residence in the United States up to 30 days before the start date of the program, and residence/departure up to 30 days after the end date of the program.
-It permits admitted international students to reside in the U.S. at maximum, from Saturday, May 2, 2020 until Sunday, August 9, 2020.
-(Program dates are June 1 - July 10, 2020)
+It permits admitted international students to reside in the U.S. at maximum, from Saturday, June 13, 2020 until Monday, August 24, 2020.
+(In-person program dates are July 13 - July 25, 2020)

 ISU-CSE faculty and staff will primarily handle your travel documentation, and strive to make the process as simple as possible.
 Once your application for the ISU-CSE summer program is approved, we will provide all the documents to assist in your visa process.